ABbiodiversity/wildRtrax/README.md

 ## Overview

-`wildrtrax` (pronounced *wild-R-tracks*) is an R package containing functions to help manage and analyze environmental sensor data.
+`wildrtrax` (pronounced *wild-r-tracks*) is an R package containing functions to help manage and analyze environmental sensor data.
 It helps to simplify the entire data life cycle by offering tools for data pre-processing, wrangling, and analysis, facilitating seamless data transfer to and from [WildTrax](https://www.wildtrax.ca/home.html).
 With `wildrtrax`, users can effortlessly establish end-to-end workflows and ensure reproducibility in their analyses.
 By providing a consistent and organized framework, the package promotes transparency and integrity in research, making it effortless to share and replicate results.

 ## Installation